Michael S. Harper: Career

 He taught English at Contra Costa College in San Pablo, California and his poems appeared in small magazines.
 In 1968, he became poet in residence at Lewis & Clark College and taught at Reed College both in Portland, Oregon.
 Later that year, he entered a manuscript in the U.S. Poetry Prize Competition, submitted by Gwendolyn Brooks.
 Although he did not win, Brooks calls his work her “clear winner.”
 Harper said Brooks gave him his career.
 With Brooks behind him, his book was published by the University of Pittsburgh and reviewed in Time in 1970 with a cover essay by Ralph Ellison.
 In 1996 Brooks presented Harper with the George Kent Poetry Award for Honorable Amendments.

 In 1970, he taught at California State College in Hayward, California.
 He joined the English faculty at Brown University, where he taught literature courses and poetry workshops to undergraduates.
 He was chair for some years of the Masters in Creative Writing program.
 One of his student research assistants was Denice Joan Deitch, a student in the graduate program and Academy of American Poets awardee, 1977 (now Rev. Jade D. Benson, Unitarian Universalist minister and poet/short story writer).
 He also taught Michael Gizzi, Bob Kessler, Julia Thacker, and others who went on to write, teach, or serve the arts in other ways.
 Students referred to him as "MSH", "the Chief", and "the Big Man".
 He remained there until retiring in December 2013 and was the longest serving professor of English and Literary Arts at that institution.

 In 1993, Nathan A. Scott wrote in the Princeton Encyclopedia of Poetry and Poetics that "Harper has created a body of work which, though it has won much respect and admiration, deserves to be far more widely known than it is."

 Shortly after his retirement from Brown, former student George Makari remarked that Harper "deeply entered our personal lives, challenged us to rethink who we thought we were, [and] asked us to leave behind childhood and enter a kind of creative crisis."

 Personal life

 Harper was married and had a daughter, Rachel, who is also a writer, and two sons, Roland and Patrice.
 He later divorced.
 He lived in Providence, Rhode Island until his death on May 7, 2016.

 Harper had two children who died at birth, which inspired several of his early poems, including the famous "Nightmare Begins Responsibility."

 Work

-Harper wrote about important and historically influential African-Americans, including Jackie Robinson as Richard Wright, as well as John Brown.
-He said in a 2000 interview with Terry Gross, that the most important thing he learned from musicians was phrasing, the authenticity of phrasing, and the transcendence and spiritual mastery.
+Harper wrote about important and historically influential African-Americans, including Jackie Robinson and Richard Wright.
+In an interview he said that the most important thing he learned from musicians was phrasing, the authenticity of phrasing, and the transcendence and spiritual mastery.